inveniosoftware/docs-invenio-rdm/docs/customize/emails.md

 at the templates created in [invenio-accounts](https://github.com/inveniosoftware/invenio-accounts/tree/master/invenio_accounts/templates/security/email).

-Notification templates can be modified by overridden by setting specific configuration variables, such as `FILES_INTEGRITY_REPORT_TEMPLATE`.
+Notification templates can be modified by setting specific configuration variables, such as `FILES_INTEGRITY_REPORT_TEMPLATE`.